Hi-Rez/Satin/README.md

 # Credits :sunglasses:

+Satin is a labor of love and is hand crafted to be fun to use, fast and friendly.
+Please consider supporting the project if you use Satin in your projects / apps / workflow / design process.
 Satin is owned and maintained by [Reza Ali](https://www.syedrezaali.com).
 You can follow me on Twitter at [@rezaali](https://twitter.com/RezaAli) or contact me via [email](mailto:reza@hi-rez.io) for project updates, releases and questions.

-# Support :raised_hands:
+# Support :warning:

-Satin is a labor of love and is hand crafted to be fun to use, fast and friendly.
-Please consider supporting the project if you use Satin in your projects.
-Past sponsors include: [The Frank-Ratchye STUDIO for Creative Inquiry](https://studioforcreativeinquiry.org/).
+Satin is in desperate need of financial support from sponsors.
+If the project is not publicly funded (~5k/month) properly by Summer 2023 the public repo will be archived and will no longer receive any updates, bug fixes or support.
+A new private repository will be created and will only be accessible to paid corporate clients.

 # License :mortar_board: